 We only accept applications through the Electronic Residency Application Service (ERAS).
-Fellowship application submission through ERAS will begin in late November, with applications becoming available for programs to review on December 1, 2020.
-Our deadline for applications to be received for review is January 8, 2021.
+Fellowship application submission through ERAS begins in late November.
+Applications are available for programs to review in December, and the deadline for receipt of applications is in January.
 Interested applicants should submit the following:

 - Medical school transcript

 - Three (3) letters of recommendation, including one from the Residency Program Director and one from the Neuroradiology Division Chief

 - Educational Commission for Foreign Medical Graduates (ECFMG) certificate, IF medical degree from a non-US or non-Canadian school

 Only completed applications with all above items will be reviewed.
 We will begin inviting candidates for interviews mid-December 2021 using the ERAS scheduling tool and expect to interview candidates through mid-March 2021.
 Neuroradiology fellowship interviews will be conducted remotely in the 2021-2022 recruitment season.

 Additional details regarding the Neuroradiology fellowship and the general application process can also be found at:

 - UNC Division of Neuroradiology

 Please direct any questions related to application requirements, our interview process, and all other fellowship program-related questions to Rachel Will, M.Ed.
 (919-966-6646), or to our Fellowship Program Director Dr. Benjamin Huang.